 Making Content More Applicable and Accessible

-Rattleback helped the Center build a wheel of content around each release with new assets that present the information in different ways to engage more readers.
-The full report remains at the center of the wheel, but we split the story out into a series of key findings, infographics, blog content, social posts, video, and framework tools.
+Rattleback helped the Center build an “end-to-end” digital strategy around each research release with digitally-native assets that present the information in different ways to engage learners when, where and how they learn.
+We split each research story out into a series of key findings, infographics, blog content, social posts, video, and framework tools that all point to a long-form research report in HTML format utilizing interactive content.
+The resulting content collection engages visitors with a wider range of learning styles and formats.
 When it came to the Center’s pillar Middle Market Indicator, we supplemented the story with industry and regional infographics, video, and an interactive trending tool.

 To unlock the vast library of peer data inside each of the Center’s in-depth research studies, Rattleback helped the Center think through and prototype ideas for making the data more usable to executives.
 To date, three interactive tools have been developed for middle market leaders to benchmark their working capital management, executive compensation packages, supply chain resiliency, or overall company performance.